Pharma blog

 What is the Access to Medicines Foundation?

-The foundation was founded in 2003 by Wim Leereveld with the aim of encouraging the pharmaceutical industry to do more for the two billion people who still lack access to medicine.
+The foundation was founded in 2003 by Wim Leereveld to encourage the pharmaceutical industry to do more for the two billion people who still lack access to medicine.
 With a large team of researchers, they focus on the 20 largest pharmaceutical companies by ranking them in an index based on their behavior in this regard.

-They use a three-part model for their index, first, building consensus among the pharmaceutical companies, then, stimulating them to compete in the access to medicine race, and finally by sharing who did that the best.
+They use a three-part model for their index, first, building consensus among the pharmaceutical companies, then stimulating them to compete in the access to medicine race, and finally, sharing who did that the best.
 Since research has proven that rewarding is more effective than punishing, I think it’s the right way to improve global health.
 The Foundation is completely independent and is funded by several organizations like the Bill & Melinda Gates Foundation.

 How do they measure it?

-All companies are different so it’s not easy to tell who is doing the most.
-But, what I like about the index, that is it’s not just a list of companies that have donated some money to a third-world charity but it’s a very well-founded score based on 14 priority topics.
+All companies are different, so it’s not easy to tell who is doing the most.
+But, what I like about the index is that it’s not just a list of companies that have donated some money to a third-world charity but a very well-founded score based on 14 priority topics.

 To keep it simple, there are three main areas of how they judge the pharma companies: